Pylons/pyramid/docs/narr/templates.rst

 ``request`` as a keyword argument in every call to to a ``pyramid.renderers.render_*`` function.

-Every view must return a :term:`response` object (except for views which use a :term:`renderer` named via view configuration, which we'll see shortly).
+Every view must return a :term:`response` object, except for views which use a :term:`renderer` named via view configuration (which we'll see shortly).
 The :func:`pyramid.renderers.render_to_response` function is a shortcut function that actually returns a response object.
+This allows the example view above to simply return the result of its call to ``render_to_response()`` directly.

 Obviously not all APIs you might call to get respnonse data will return a response object.
 If you call a "response-ignorant" API that